ojasks/Learning-Typescript/myReadme.md

 in the world of swift there are a lot of protocols in web dev we call them interface these protocols they dont have definitions

+whats the use of abstract classes in interfaces? -----> interview question